 - Orthopedics (hip replacement, joint replacement recovery care)

-Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
+Analytics MD provides a comparative analysis of this facility to other U.S. hospitals and medical centers.
 Currently, Illinois Valley Community Hospital maintains an overall “B” score, ranking it in the 59th percentile.
 The ranking is calculated using publicly available data that includes staff responsiveness, emergency care, patient flow, overall patient satisfaction and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.

 Like all hospitals providing emergency care, the level of services provided by the Illinois Valley Community Hospital’s Emergency Department is crucial to the local community.
 High scores typically represent better-than-average care, where median to low numbers usually indicates problems occurring at the facility.

 Currently, the Illinois Valley Community Hospital emergency department ranks high in quality care for incoming patient flow (71st percentile) measuring the efficiency that patients’ medical conditions are initially evaluated.
-The discharged patient flow ranks in the 82 nd percentile, measuring how less sick patients are provided treatment.
+The discharged patient flow ranks in the 82nd percentile, measuring how less sick patients are provided treatment.

 The admitted patient flow, measuring the efficiency of providing treatment and cares to sicker patients ranked in the 68th percentile.
 However, it was the level of frustrated patients leaving the emergency department that ranked in the 52nd percentile.
 That said, the overall total patient satisfaction of the hospital in every department ranked in the 84th percentile.